EU leaders commit to working together after Trump signals that Europe must defend itself

 With the growing conviction that they will now have to fend for themselves, countries that have faltered on defense spending for decades held emergency talks in Brussels to explore new ways to beef up their security and ensure future protection for Ukraine.

 The 27 EU leaders signed off on a move to loosen budget restrictions so that willing EU countries can increase their military spending.
-They also urged the European Commission to seek new ways "to facilitate significant defense spending" at the national level in all member states, a statement said.
+They also urged the European Commission to seek new ways "to facilitate significant defense spending" in all member states, a statement said.

 The EU’s executive branch estimates that around 650 billion euros ($702 billion) could be freed up that way.

-The leaders also took note of a commission offer of a loan package worth 150 billion euros ($162 billion) to buy new military equipment and invited EU headquarters staff “to examine this proposal as a matter of urgency.”
+The leaders also took note of a commission offer of loans worth 150 billion euros ($162 billion) to buy new military equipment and invited EU headquarters staff “to examine this proposal as a matter of urgency.”

 Hungarian Prime Minister Viktor Orbán, a staunch supporter of Trump and considered to be Russian President Vladimir Putin’s closest ally in Europe, refused to endorse part of the summit statement in favor of Ukraine.